How Mental Illness & its Treatment Affect Pregnancy & Breastfeeding

 Reference: Vesga-Lopez et al., 2008

-Many women are diagnosed with and treated for mental health issues before they become pregnant.
+Many people are diagnosed with and treated for mental health issues before they become pregnant.
 Others may develop mental health issues during or after pregnancy due to changes in hormone levels and/or the stress that comes with this major life event (e.g., postpartum depression; depression, anxiety, or PTSD due to pregnancy loss).
 Regardless of when or how it develops, it is critically important to talk with your healthcare provider about how you are feeling and any problems or symptoms you may be having.
-Untreated mental illnesses often have their own risks for pregnant and breastfeeding women and their infants; for example, untreated depression and anxiety has been linked to an increased risk of preterm birth, lower birth weight, and lower Apgar scores.
+Untreated mental illnesses often have their own risks for people who are pregnant and/or breastfeeding and their infants; for example, untreated depression and anxiety has been linked to an increased risk of preterm birth, lower birth weight, and lower Apgar scores.

 Are You In Crisis?

 If you are in crisis, it is very important that you reach out now and find the support and information that you need to be safe.
 Contact your health provider, a local emergency number, or one of the following National Emergency Hotlines.

 Anywhere in the U.S., anytime, about any type of crisis.

 24/7, Free, confidential hotline for pregnant and new moms in English and Spanish.

 Network of more than 140 crisis centers nationwide.

 Please see our library of resources below on mental health during pregnancy and breastfeeding.